aSSOCIATED REGIONS

 Duration: 16 months

-Legal name and country: Ålesund kommune (Municipality of Ålesund), Norway
+Beneficiary Legal Name and Country: Ålesund kommune (Municipality of Ålesund), Norway

 MERMAID